lucasrosasc/a3-backend/README.md

 1. Ensure the database container is running
 2. Check if port 5432 is available on your machine
 3. Verify your .env file matches the database credentials
-4. Try resetting the database with `docker-compose down -v` followed by `docker-compose up -d`
+4. Try resetting the database with `docker compose down -v` followed by `docker compose up -d`